On Loops in critical high-dimensional percolation: Introduction

-Note of course that each loop-cluster is contained in a percolation cluster.
-Note also than any loop-cluster contains a self-avoiding loop of the same diameter (because any two points in the loop-cluster will be part of a self-avoiding loop that goes through both, and this self-avoiding loop is then part of the loop-cluster).
-It is quite likely that these loop-clusters have been defined (with another name) in basic graph theory.
+Note of course that each loop-cluster is contained in a percolation cluster but that a percolation cluster can contain several disjoint loop-clusters (see Figure \ref {w1}).
+Note also that any loop-cluster contains a self-avoiding loop of the same diameter (because any two points in the loop-cluster will be part of a self-avoiding loop that goes through both, and this self-avoiding loop is then part of the loop-cluster).

 If we restrict the percolation to a subdomain $\Lambda$ of $\Z^d$, we can similarly define the loop-clusters within $\Lambda$, and define $L_\Lambda (x)$ to be the loop-cluster within $\Lambda$ that contains $x$.
 In most of the paper, we will be considering the case where $\Lambda = \Lambda_N = [-N,N]^d$. \medbreak